 PL covers you for claims against you from third parties for personal injury, or property damage eg: an accident at work caused by someone tripping over a computer cable.
 It's not unknown for damages to reach six figures in public liability insurance cases and insurers sell cover based on the limit of liability the business needs.

 Perhaps the hardest part of any business is marketing to get a steady flow of customers, and this is no exception for bookkeeping businesses.

 If you're starting from scratch, then here are a few ways to get those first customers.

 New Business Start-ups

-Bear in mind that existing businesses will generally have book keepers or accountants already so your success rate with these will be less so look for new business start-ups.
-You could partner with some of the company formation services to see what businesses are being formed in your area, contact businesslink or your local chambers of commerce but basically any organisation that deals with startup businesses.
+Bear in mind that existing businesses will usually have bookkeepers or accountants already so your success rate with these will be less so look for new business start-ups.
+You could partner with some of the company formation services to see the new businesses formed in your area, contact BNI or your local chambers of commerce but essentially any organisation that deals with startup businesses.